WestGrid/ubcSummerSchool2018/1-program.md

 **Important:** Due to an upcoming construction project in Geography Building that coincides with our summer school, we decided to move the location to four new rooms: Chemistry B150, Pharmacy 3208, Allard 121, Civil and Mechanical Engineering 1202.
+We marked these buildings in blue on the map below, which can also be downloaded as a [PDF]({{ site.baseurl }}/HPC_Summer_School2018_Map.pdf).
+Recommended parkades are in yellow.

-Coffee/refreshments during the breaks at 10:30am and 2:30pm will be served near CHEM B150 on Monday and near PHRM3208 on Tuesday / Wednesday / Thursday.
+Coffee/refreshments during the breaks at 10:30am and 2:30pm will be served near CHEM B150 on Monday and near PHRM 3208 on Tuesday / Wednesday / Thursday.

 | date and time | CHEM B150 | PHRM 3208 | ALRD 121 | CEME 1202 |
 | ------------- | --------------- | ----------------- | ----------------- | ----------------- |